ForTheLoveOfLearning/powerbi/calendartable_dax.md

 ## Calendar Table in M Language
-### Simple table that creates a table with Columns: Date, Year, Month, Month Number and Quarter
+### Simple expression that creates a table with Columns: Date, Year, Month, Month Number and Quarter
 Calendar =

 	ADDCOLUMNS(